-NOTE: The Powerfil[®] motor and Grass-Pak[®] full signal switch are activated by engaging the blade clutch.
+NOTE: On GHS equipped models, the Powerfil[®] motor and Grass-Pak[®] full signal switch are activated by engaging the blade clutch.
 Refer to Using the GHS Catcher in this section for a complete description of GHS operation.

 Front Body Latch Release